Soyo Group

 Soyo Computer Inc. a Taiwan-based company made computer components, and were well known for their motherboards.
 Their headquarters were in Taipei and their sales (at least North America sales) were handled by their California office.
 They ceased production of electronics around 2005 and focused on the manufacture of plastics.

 While no longer operational in US and Taiwan, most of the assets were shipped to Shenzhen, China, and PC production still goes on for the Chinese market.

+In recent years, Soyo motherboards (and RAM) are starting to pop up on the Chinese E-commerce Site AliExpress.
+There are rumors that Soyo (or a Part of it) has been bought by Maxsun.